ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``propID`` (``int``) -- The prop ID

-  * You can find the prop IDs here: :doc:`pedPropID`
+  * You can find the prop IDs here: :doc:`things/pedPropID`

 **Returns:**